jt0in3e/facebook-bot--messenger_app/README.md

 ### Using messenger

-Go to [Page](https://www.facebook.com/footballendpoint/) and start conversetion with messenger.
+Go to [Page](https://www.facebook.com/Event-make-bot-Community-1352106568187457/?fref=nf) and start conversetion with messenger or start conversation from you chat by finding the bot -> 'Event-make-bot-Community'.

 Bot understands the following command:

 >    **/event**                  --> *creates event for the current date {not fb-event but 'event' with its own database/mongodb/ and own managment process} and adds user to this event; post text as the Page status saying about creation of event and adding of user*